ironwheel/nextjs-dharma-connect/apps/student-manager/README.md

 The app requires the following configuration values in the config table:

-- `accessManagerAppList`: List of domain names representing each app
+- `studentManagerAppList`: List of domain names representing each app
-- `accessManagerPool`: Pool name for eligibility checking

 ## Usage